TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/compute-activationwindowslicensing.md

 	In the second-to-last line of the output, make sure that you see: *Sent = 4, Received = 4, Lost = 0 (0% loss).*<br>

-5. Verify that the guest firewall has not been configured in a manner that would block activation attempts.
+5. Verify that the guest firewall has not been configured in a manner that would block activation attempts.<br>

 	After you verify successful connectivity to **kms.core.windows.net**, run the following command at that elevated Windows PowerShell prompt.
 This command tries activation multiple times.<br>